5 Ways To Boost Conversions On Your Mobile Ecommerce Store

 3. Mobile Landing Pages For Mobile Email

-With 67.2% of consumers using mobile to check their email, it’s vital to have landing pages designed specifically for mobile to boost conversions from your email marketing initiatives.
+With 67.2% of consumers using mobile to check their email, it’s vital to have landing pages designed specifically for mobile to boost conversions from your email marketing initiatives.67% of consumers check email on their mobile device!
+Are you selling to them?

 - A really brief heading,